 - Complete the Annual Church Safeguarding Return

-- Ensure safeguarding is a regular agenda item for church and Elders’ meetings
+- Ensure safeguarding is a regular agenda item for church and Elders’ meetings.

 Ensuring safer activities

-Whilst it is not possible to guard against every eventuality, we are committed to providing as safe
+Whilst it is not possible to guard against every eventuality, we are committed to providing as safe an environment as possible for activities both on and off church premises.
+In line with Chapter three of Good Practice 6, we will:

 - Promote awareness of different kinds of abuse, other vulnerabilities and types of